IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### format
-The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
-This is important for distinguishing text in XML from plain text, for example.
+The specific media type (often called a MIME type) for this content resource, for example "image/jpeg".
+This is important for distinguishing different formats of the same overall type of resource, such as distinguishing text in XML from plain text.

 The value _MUST_ be a string.